c-tek/vyos/README.md

 - Status endpoints for dashboard integration
 - Ready for MCP integration
 - API key authentication for all endpoints
+- **Full Asynchronous Support:** All database and VyOS API calls are now asynchronous, improving concurrency and scalability.
+- **Enhanced Error Handling:** Provides clearer, more consistent, and specific error responses with custom exception classes and standardized schemas.
+- **Secure VyOS API Communication:** Enforces SSL/TLS certificate verification for communication with the VyOS router.

 ## Documentation
 - [Installation Guide](docs/vyos-installation.md)